liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 ### Billing rates

-The following table illustrates the differences in the subscription models for the cost of Copilot Studio events.
+The following table illustrates the differences in the subscription models for the cost of SharePoint agent usage.

 | SharePoint agent feature              | Billing rate | Use in Microsoft 365 Copilot scenarios<sup>1</sup> | Autonomous use |
 |---------------------------------------|--------------|----------------------------------------------------|----------------|